keya-dialog/jsalt-dialogue-lab/README.md

 The script downloads a small pretrained model and the MultiWoz dataset from HuggingFace.

 ### Task 2: Questions
-- How to run this script on the JSALT cluster? 🍇🍇🍇🍇
 - What is your iteration speed for the training with the default values? 🍇
 - What is your iteration speed for the inference speed with the default values? 🍇
 - What machine and CUDA version do you have? 🍇🍇
+- How to run this script on the JSALT cluster?
+Contributions are welcome! 🍇🍇🍇🍇

 ### Task 2: Results
 Feel free to fill in partial information, e.g., if you do not know your CUDA version, just write '-'.